 What is a naturopathic doctor?

-A naturopathic doctor (ND) or physician provides whole-patient wellness by addressing the body, mind and spirit when diagnosing and treating medical conditions.
+A naturopathic doctor (ND) provides whole-patient wellness by addressing the body, mind and spirit when diagnosing and treating medical conditions.
 They look to therapeutic treatments and natural substances to promote self-healing rather than following the path of conventional medicine.

 To become a licensed naturopathic doctor, you must attend a four-year professional-level program at a naturopathic medical school.
-ND students typically cover the same basic coursework as a medical doctor (MD) with an additional focus on natural sciences.
-This may include areas like nutrition, mental health studies and botanical medicines.
-You must also pass the Naturopathic Physicians Licensing Exam (NPLEX).
+ND students typically cover the same basic coursework as traditional medical doctors (e.g. biology, anatomy, physiology, biochemistry, etc.) with an additional focus on natural sciences.

-Average salary of a naturopathic doctor
+Average salary: What does a naturopathic doctor make?

-ZipRecruiter estimates the average salary is $85,039, with the majority of naturopathic doctor salaries falling within a $55,000-$80,000 range.
+ZipRecruiter estimates the average annual salary is $73,361, with the majority of naturopathic doctor salaries falling within a $56,500 to $95,000 range.

 Naturopathic physician salary varies by location